dev-mahamm/AI-resume-generator/README.md

-# AI-resume-generator
+A tool that creates job-ready resumes & cover letters using OpenAI.

-A tool that creates job-ready resumes &amp; cover letters using OpenAI.
+Built by Maham Imran – AI Developer.